 For specific information on RPL in the following programs, please contact:

 - Disability & Community Support Program at RPL 204.632.2573

 - Child and Youth Care RPL at 204.632.3987

 Recognition of Prior Learning is for adult learners who have significant work and life experience and learning which may be equivalent to college courses.
 Learners should be able to apply learning acquired in different situations and places of work.
 The learning should be current, relevant to the course/program and of sufficient breadth and depth to ensure college level learning.

 How do we assess prior learning at RRC?

 Currently RRC uses four main approaches for the assessment of prior learning.
 These include:

 - Assessment of Educational Documents for Transfer Credits

-This involves the assessment of formal courses completed through recognized post-secondary institutions which may be equivalent to courses in the student’s program of study at RRC.
-The student is required to complete a RRC Transfer Credit Request Form, submit original or certified transcripts and detailed course outlines.
-Transfer of credit decisions are made by program faculty.
+Assessment of formal courses completed through recognized post-secondary institutions may be equivalent to courses in a program of study at RRC.
+The student is required to submit original or certified transcripts and detailed course outlines.
+Program faculty make Transfer of Credit decisions.

 - Portfolio Assessment